DigitalCoreNZ/hashnode/cmacc9grh002m09kycxyr8roc.md

 Cursor is a VS Code fork that provides an improved AI development experience.

-> NOTE: The following process can be use on any AppImage app.
+> NOTE: The following process can be used to install any AppImage app.

 ### Installing Cursor.